fierval/RoboticsND/Project7/README.md

 We add two packages: [pick_objects](catkin_ws/src/pick_objects) (tested by [pick_objects.sh](catkin_ws/scripts/pick_objects.sh)) and [add_markers](catkin_ws/src/add_markers) (tested initially by [add_marker.sh](catkin_ws/scripts/add_marker.sh))

 At this point we modify our [turtlebot3_navigation.rviz](catkin_ws/src/my_turtle/rviz/turtlebot3_navigation.rviz) to subscribe to Markers.
-Markers are monikers for the object that we "place" somewhere in the map for the robot to pickup, deliver to a different point in the map and drop off there.
+Markers are monikers for the object that we "place" somewhere on the map for the robot to pickup, deliver to a different point in the map and drop off there.

 We use moving actions for our robot to move to designated points on the map, show/hide markers there to simulate placement/pickup/dropoff.